alexpeterhall/quotes/quotes.md

 "The mark of the educated man is not in his boast that he has built his mountain of facts and stood on the top of it, but in his admission that there may be other peaks in the same range with men on the top of them, and that, though their views of the landscape may be different from his, they are nonetheless legitimate." - E.J.
 Pratt, poet (4 Feb 1882-1964)
 "A fool is known by his speech, and a wise man by silence." - Pythagoras "Those who know do not talk.
 Those who talk do not know." - Lao Tzu

+## Buddhism

+"Moment after moment, everyone comes out from nothingness.
+This is the true joy of life." - Shunryu Suzuki

 ## Minimalism